-A board meeting will take place Tuesday, March 2nd at 6:00 p.m.
-The meeting will be held on Zoom and will be streamed live.
-This meeting is closed to in person attendance.
+A board meeting will take place Tuesday, September 26 at 6:00 p.m.
+The meeting will be held in the Cafetorium at the Warren G. Harding High School, 860 Elm Rd.
+NE, Warren, Ohio 44483.
+This meeting is open to the public.
+All participants must follow social distancing and Covid-19 protocols.
 Click the link below to view the live stream.

 Public participation (via email in advance) will be considered at email@example.com, questions, comments and concerns must be submitted by 5:00 p.m. the day prior to the meeting.
 Submission must include name and address.

 Warren City Schools Superintendent/CEO Steve Chiaro, in a letter to the Warren community, has replied to factually inaccurate information included in an editorial published in the Warren Tribune Chronicle on Sunday, Sept.
 17, 2023.

 The Tribune inaccurately reported that “Enrollment in Warren City Schools dropped a whopping 25 percent between 2019 and 2022.”

 The Tribune refused to publish the Superintendent’s letter as a paid advertisement.

 Warren City Schools observed Grandparents Day with special tours, crafts and snacks with our preschoolers and special guests at all five of the district’s preschools.

 Teachers, staff and students were overwhelmed with joy at the incredible response from our guests.

 National Grandparents Day is observed each September on the first Sunday after Labor Day.
 Over the past few weeks, our preschoolers have dedicated some of their classroom time to welcoming our guests.